 - Absentee Actor: No. 93 "Happy Birthday", which aired on May 1970, is the only episode where Sazae doesn't appear.
 Katsuo and Wakame play the main role instead.

-- The animation style was much more cartoony in the very early episodes.
+- Art Evolution: The animation style was much more cartoony in the very early episodes.

 - The series (particularly the comic) happened to cover the period where "traditional" Japan was replaced by "Westernized" Japan.
 Early in the comic's run, most characters, including Sazae herself, wore traditional dress (kimonos, geta, etc).
 By the time the anime started over 20 years later, most characters had switched to wearing Western clothing.

 - Flashback with the Other Darrin: Subverted.
-One episode had characters reminiscing to events that happened in a very early episode, back when some of the characters had different voice actors.
+One episode had characters reminiscing about events that happened in a very early episode, back when some of the characters had different voice actors.
 Rather than redub those scenes, they used it as is, complete with the original voices.
 It was REALLY noticeable.
-It should be noted there was a 40 year gap between the original episodes and the flashback.
+It should be noted there was a 40-year gap between the original episodes and the flashback.

-- Hoist by His Own Petard: In order to get out of going to school, Katsu says he's got a stomach-ache.
+- Hoist by His Own Petard: In order to get out of going to school, Katsuo says he's got a stomach ache.
 When everyone else shares some cake, he realizes that this wasn't a very good move.

 - The animation example.
-It began in 1969 and still runs to this day, over 40 years later.
-Over 2,000 half-hour episodes have been made.
+It began in October 1969 and is still airing to this day, 50 years later.
+Over 2,500 half-hour episodes have been made.